davidchukwu202/davidchukwu202/README.md

 ## I Am Chukwu Chukwuebuka David( @Davidchukwu202)

-- 🔭 I’m a backend developer
+- 🔭 I’m a software developer
 - 🌱 I design the backend with NodeJs, Python and Databases.
 - 👯 I’m looking to collaborate on frontend and backend projects
 - ⚡I love reading and good communication